gvegayon/documentation-public/project_filesystem.md

 # Backups

-Staging and scratch are intended as temporary filesystems and there is currently **no backup process** to protect data in the event of accidental deletion or hardware failure.
-We have disabled any automatic data purging policies on staging and scratch so your files will not be automatically deleted, but please **copy important files out of staging and scratch** as soon as possible to protect them.
+Scratch and staging are intended as temporary filesystems and there is currently **no backup process** to protect data in the event of accidental deletion or hardware failure.
+We have disabled any automatic data purging policies on scratch and staging so your files will not be automatically deleted, but please **copy important files out of scratch and staging** as soon as possible to protect them.

 # Installing software